thisislink/dsa/README.md

 Remember, the exponent comes down (gotten rid of it) when multiplied by log.

-So, the space complexity would be: O(logN)
+So, the time complexity would be: O(logN)

 ### Bubble Sort